How To Apply For Academic Jobs In Linguistics

 Deans decide if departments are awarded faculty positions to advertise.
 They can also take away positions, even in mid-search.

 Departments appoint search committees to read and screen applications.
 But final decisions are usually made by vote of the whole department faculty.
-This, incidentally, is a dubious, if universal, system.
-It means that people who are linguists, but have no specialist knowledge of the target field, often get to cast decisive votes, based on superficial impressions gathered at job talks.
+This, incidentally, has interesting consequences for searches: people who are linguists, but have no specialist knowledge of the target field, often get to cast decisive votes, based on superficial impressions gathered at job talks.
 See “The Race Is Not Always To The Swift”, below.

 3. Applications

 Job announcements tell you what to include.
-Often, these materials are: cover letter, curriculum vitae, description of dissertation project, research papers, letters of recommendation, teaching evaluations.
+Often, these materials are: cover letter, curriculum vitae, description of research, research papers, letters of recommendation, teaching evaluations.
 Once in a blue moon they ask for transcripts.
-BUT if you want to include more than they ask for, you don’t (in my experience) get punished, and sometimes you benefit.
-Thus, if a department tells you not to send recommendation letters, but you send some anyway, nothing will stop individual members of the Search Committee from reading them.
+If you want to include more than they ask for, you don’t (in my experience) get punished, and you might conceivably benefit.
+This includes, for instance, sending a paper or two more than they asked for.

 Don’t include stuff that’s not your best, just to make a bulkier file.